DTS POLICY 2000-0014

 Approval given by the Utah Bureau of Criminal Identification (BCI) to allow an employee to be in proximity of UCJIS equipment or data.
 This approval is required because DTS employees may be assigned at any time to work near UCJIS equipment or data.

-It is the policy of the Department of Technology Services to employ an honest and ethical workforce.
+It is the policy of the Division of Technology Services to employ an honest and ethical workforce.
 As a result, DTS shall conduct criminal background checks of all new hires and current department employees.
 For the purpose of this policy, any current State employee transferring to employment with DTS is considered to be a new hire.

 New employees of DTS shall be fingerprinted and undergo a background investigation at the time of hire.
 After the initial background investigation is completed, BCI provides DTS with ongoing status notifications of any criminal history reported on new and current DTS employees through the FBI Rap Back System.